storefront-x/storefront-x/docs/modules/vue-pinia.md

 ## `stores/` IoC concept

 Files exporting Pinia stores.
-These stores can be imported via IoC and are enhanced by the special `serverInit` action that is executed the beginning of every server request.
+These stores can be imported via IoC and are enhanced by the special `serverInit` action, that is executed in the beginning of every server request.

 ### `serverInit`

-All `serverInit` actions in all stores are executed in parallel so they are great fit for fetching global data (customer, cart, ...).
+All `serverInit` actions in all stores are executed in parallel, so they are great fit for fetching global data (customer, cart, etc.).
 It's a good idea to guard them with `IS_SERVER` config to improve tree-shaking.

 ### Example